Mishkacodelover/the_coolestApi_withLove/README.md

 To start the api with Docker the steps to follow are:

 1. Have docker installed on your computer:
-2. Command to build our docker container:
+2. Command to build the docker container:

 ```sh
 cd the_coolestApi_withLove